Some people think on-page SEO is just throwing your keywords on the page.

 19. Have you added variations of your primary keyword into the copy?

-It’s smart to structure your pages around one primary keyword.
-However, you should also try to rank that page for all the closely-related variations as well.
+It’s wise to structure your pages around one primary keyword.
+However, you should also try to rank that page for all the closely related variations as well.

 One of my favorite ways to find these variations is to use Ahrefs Keyword Explorer.